ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/yaml-install.md

 ## What’s next?

-$productName$ has a comprehensive range of [features](/features/) to support the requirements of any edge microservice.
+Emissary has a comprehensive range of [features](/features/) to support the requirements of any edge microservice.